 2008: Doctorate in Occupational Therapy (OTD), Washington University School of Medicine, Program in Occupational Therapy

-2000: MHS in Health Care Services, Washington University in St. Louis
+2000: MHS in health care services, Washington University in St. Louis

-1980: BS in Occupational Therapy, University of Illinois-Chicago
+1980: BS in occupational therapy, University of Illinois-Chicago

-After becoming an occupational therapist in 1980, Dr. Kaskutas provided in-patient rehabilitation and hand therapy services at Memorial Medical Center in Springfield, IL for several years.
+After becoming an occupational therapist in 1980, Dr. Kaskutas provided in-patient rehabilitation and hand therapy services at Memorial Medical Center in Springfield, Ill., for several years.
 She directed the alternative work and on-site therapy program at two underground coal mines in central Illinois; helping injured miners safely return to the challenging underground work environment.
 For nine years, she managed an occupational medicine clinic that provided medical and rehabilitation services to a broad range of workers and employers.
 She performed functional capacity evaluations, work hardening, hand therapy, pre-employment screenings, back schools and ergonomic services.
 After joining Washington University in 1997, she worked with Dr. Leonard Matheson to validate several work assessments and Dr. Bradley Evanoff on several work injury prevention research studies funded by the National Institute of Occupational Safety and Health.
 After earning her doctoral degree in occupational therapy, she has been awarded four research grants to evaluate fall protection devices for construction and develop a website cataloging these devices, design and test a functional capacity evaluation for individuals with stroke, and examine the lived experience of individuals with flexor tendon injuries.

 Currently Dr. Kaskutas is focusing her efforts on educational research in higher education.
 She is working with a group of students to develop a student hand therapy clinic that provides treatment to individuals without insurance coverage, and other groups of students to infuse learning science into occupational therapy graduate education.
 Dr. Kaskutas has published results of these studies in peer-review journals, authored the American Occupational Therapy Association’s (AOTA) Work Practice Guidelines for Individuals with Work Related Injuries and Illnesses and several book chapters.
 She is an invited member of the Construction Sector Council of the National Occupational Research Agenda, collaborator on the National Campaign to Prevent Construction Worker Falls, Fellow of the AOTA, and past editor of AOTA’s Work and Industry Special Interest Section Quarterly.